mrzaxaryan/PIS/README.md

 On x86_64, data and literals are commonly accessed with RIP-relative addressing.
 That means the instruction encodings hold a displacement relative to the instruction pointer (RIP).
 If the compiler emits RIP-relative loads for constants and your code is position-independent (compiled/linked as PIC), those displacement operands will point to offsets inside the blob — so moving .rdata into .text generally can work.
 In other words, the code continues to find data via PC-relative offsets inside the single contiguous blob.

 x86 (32-bit):
-On 32-bit x86 there is no RIP register and most compilers emit absolute or absolute-indirect data references (or use the global offset table in PIC builds).
-Typical non-PIC 32-bit code will use absolute addresses or depend on base registers set up by the loader.
-Simply merging .rdata into .text will usually break those absolute references — they’ll point to addresses the shellcode blob does not occupy.
-You would need to either: